Esteph27/Bridal-Union/README.md

 ![color palette](media/colour%20pallete.png)

+**black #00000:** this colour has been used for solid and sharp shapes such as button background and footer background colour in order to adhere to the modern and clean element of designer.
+It's also used for the nav bar links for when the user hovers over the links so that they're highlighted for the user imporving UX and accessbility.

+**grey #55595C:** this colour is the main text colour.
+Initially the text was going to be black but found it was to harsh against, so I then switch to this grey colour which adds a softer touch to the overal design.

+**white #fffff:** this is the main background colour.
+As the main emphasis is on the post and designer profile, I wanted a neutral background to act as a canvas so I stuck to the regular white.
+This white is bright and modern which compliments the design theme.

 **Responsiveness:**

 To allow for seam free navigation between the pages and for the images to adjust proportionately on various screen devices, I’ve used a mix of Bootstrap classes and image elements, Bootswatch buttons, cards and navigation bar to enable this.